Bikes on Trains

 Most major train companies have policies in place for the transportation of bikes.

-Grand Central Rail trains have space for three bikes, one of which is first-come, first-served, the other two can be reserved.
+Grand Central Rail trains have space for three bikes, one of which is first-come, first-served; the other two can be reserved.
 Bikes travel for free, and folding bikes can be carried in the hand luggage space, negating the need to book in advance.

 What about when my train is replaced by a bus?

 For rail replacement services, it is at the discretion of the transport provider.
-If you have questions about travelling with your bikeon a scheduled rail replacement service please contact our customer experience centre for advice.
+If you have questions about travelling with your bike on a scheduled rail replacement service.
+Please contact our customer experience centre for advice.

 How much does it cost to take a bike on the train?

-It is free to take your bike on a Northern train, and you don’t need to book in advance, although we do operate on a first-come, first-served basis.
+It is free to take your bike on a Northern train, and you don’t need to book in advance, although we operate on a first-come, first-served basis.

 FAQs